mindplay-dk/composer-locator/README.md

 The problem is that Composer itself offers no simple and reliable way to do that.

-You can use reflection to get the path to a known class or interface from the package, and then `dirname()` up from your `src` folder to the package installation root, but that approach is pretty clumsy and creates random dependencies on arbitrary class/interface-names, just for the sake of locating a package root.
+You can use reflection to get the path to a known class or interface from the package, and then `dirname()` up from your `src` folder to the package installation root, but that approach isn't very robust, since the location of a class file may change from one version to another.

-Even if you know the path of the vendor root folder, and the `{vendor}/{package}` folder name convention, there is no guarantee that's always where packages are installed - something like [composer-installers](https://github.com/composer/installers) or other [custom installers](https://github.com/akimsko/courier) could affect the installation paths.
+Even if you know the path of the vendor root folder, and the `{vendor}/{package}` folder name convention, there is no guarantee that's always where packages are installed - something like [composer-installers](https://github.com/composer/installers) could affect the installation paths.

-Also, under test, when a package is the root/project package, of course the assumption about the vendor folder is always going to be wrong.
+Also, when developing a library, during testing and development, the package will be installed as the root/project package, but this path will be different when it's installed as a dependency in another project.